sourabhGavade/nagpur-marina/docs/EDGE_CASES.md

 - configuration and command validation;
 - dual hardware capacity and duplicate hardware rejection;
+- model-routed Lighting control to a single Pi;
 - readiness timeout and heartbeat expiry;
 - disconnect fail-safe behavior;
 - sequence ordering and wraparound;